 The Middle East Policy Council is a Washington, D.C. based, 501(c)(3) nonprofit organization founded in 1981 whose mission is to contribute to American understanding of the political, economic and cultural issues that affect U.S. interests in the Middle East.
 This is accomplished through three programs:

 - Journal Pillar: The quarterly journal Middle East Policy

 - Educational Outreach Pillar: Our educational outreach program, Teach Mideast, for K-14 teachers and the community at large.

 You may learn about the other MEPC initiatives by visiting their website.

 The educational philosophy underlying the TeachMideast site’s materials is threefold:

-- We believe that using “cool tools” like film and project-based learning engages students and teachers and inspires them to cross strict disciplinary boundaries that may limit learning, create new connections and extend their learning on their own initiative.
+We believe that using interactive and engaging tools such as films and project-based learning engages students and teachers.
+It will inspire them to cross strict disciplinary boundaries that may limit learning, create new connections and extend their learning on their own initiative.

-It is worth emphasizing that TeachMideast.org does not seek to inculcate any particular political point of view or any religion, but rather to open the minds of teachers and students alike to the diversity of the region in everything from geography to political opinion, from religious practice to cultural production.
+TeachMideast does not seek to inculcate any particular political point of view or any religion, but rather to open the minds of teachers and students alike to the diversity of the region in everything from geography to political opinion, religious practice, ethnicity, history, and cultural production.